gebertdominik/ckad-notes/04_application_environment_configuration_and_security.md

 ## Network Security Polcies

 Network Security Polcies are usually set up by administrators.
-Anyway it's stil important to understand how they work and could prevent our microservices from communicating with each other or outside the cluster.

-By default, all pods can reach each other.
-All ingress and egress traffic is allowed. this has been a high-level networking requirement in K8s.
-However, notwork isolation can be configured and traffic to pods can be blocked.
-In newer version of k8s, egress traffic can also be blocked.
-This is done by configuring `NetworkPolicy`.
-As all traffic is allowed, we may want to implement a policy that drops all traffic, then, other policies which allow desired ingress and egress trafic.
+* By default, all pods can reach each other.
+* All ingress and egress traffic is allowed - this has been a high-level networking requirement in K8s.
+* network isolation can be configured and traffic to/from pods can be blocked using `NetworkPolicy`
+* As all traffic is allowed, we may want to implement a policy that drops all traffic, then, other policies which allow desired ingress and egress trafic.

 The `spec` of the policy can narrow down the effect to a particular namespace, which can be handy.
 Further settings include a `podSelector`, or label, to narrow down which Pods are affected.
 Further ingress and egress settings declare traffic to and from IP addresses and ports.

 Not all network providers support `NetworkPolicies` kind.
 A non-exhaustive list of providers with support includes Calico, ROmana, Cilium, Kube-router and WeaveNet.

-In previous versions of K8s, therewas a requirement to annotate a namespace as part of network isolation, specifically the `net.beta.kubernetes.io/network-policy=value`.
+In previous versions of K8s, there was a requirement to annotate a namespace as part of network isolation, specifically the `net.beta.kubernetes.io/network-policy=value`.
 Some network plugins may still require this setting.

 The use of policies has become stable, noted with the `v1` `apiVersion`.
 The example below narrows down the policy to affect the default namespace.

-Only Pods with the label of `role: db` will be affected by this policy, and the policy has both Ingress and Egress settings.
+Only Pods with the label of `role: db` will be affected by the policy below, and the policy has both Ingress and Egress settings.

 The `ingress` setting includes a `172.17` network, with a smaller range of `171.17.1.0` IPs being excluded from this traffic.